inokawa/canvas-game/README.md

 A toy 2D shooting game built on pure Canvas API.

-Mostly following the tutorial in [this book](https://gihyo.jp/book/2020/978-4-297-11085-7) but with some improvements, and also referring to [the sample code](https://github.com/doxas/graphics-programming-book).
+Mostly following the tutorial in [this book](https://gihyo.jp/book/2020/978-4-297-11085-7) and [its sample code](https://github.com/doxas/graphics-programming-book), but has some improvements and rewritten in TypeScript.

 ## Demo